Getting church payroll right and staying compliant with the IRS can be a nightmare.

 If you do a quick search on Google, you will find a lot of different church payroll services, all offering to carry that burden.
 But, not all are created equal, and when dealing with tax compliance especially, you need to know what options are the best and wisest choice.

-Church Payroll Services in 2021
+Church Payroll Services

 The most frustrating thing about church payroll is all of the misinformation available online.
 There are “experts” that will recommend things that aren’t lawful, or maybe those things were lawful when they posted their advice, but the laws have since changed.